ZEISS Microscopy Knowledge Base

 2. In the Sample Pipelines list, double-click the Detect Neurons Pipeline.

-Analysis panel showing Document Pipelines and Sample Pipelines list with Detect Neurons highlighted
+Analysis panel sidebar showing Document Pipelines and Sample Pipelines list with Detect Neurons highlighted

 3. If you have activated a pipeline, it will be replaced by the new one.